An explanation of Mondrian's oeuvre by Michael Sciam

 Refining Neoplastic means

-We shall start analyzing works pertaining to the compositional Layout C which appears to have developed out of the vertical line that comes to occupy the center of the canvas in the Layout B:
+We shall start analyzing works pertaining to the compositional Layout C which appears to have developed out of the vertical line that comes to occupy the center of the canvas in Layout B:

 Layout A